SEND Information Report

 Who can parents/carers contact for further information at the school?

-- The SENCO would be able to discuss any concerns parents may have with special educational needs and/or disability.
+2. The Inclusion Manager would be able to discuss any concerns parents may have with special educational needs and/or disability.